sfzinstruments/MatsHelgesson.MaestroConcertGrandPiano/README.md

 **note**: This is changed with Concert Grand v2, which has separate versions of the piano, and additional release samples in four velocities, adding 352 samples.

+# Details

+Pedals and Lid noises has been moved to Pedal CCs in this SFZ version.

+- Sustain pedal noise, at Sustain pedal CC64
+- Mid pedal noise, at Sostenuto pedal CC66
+- Lid noise, at Soft pedal CC67

+Release, to control Volume envelope release time.

+Rel.Noise, to control Key-release noise volume.

+Ped.Noise, to control Pedals noise volume.

+Veltrack, to control Velocity to volume tracking.